PDM4AR/exercises/docs/07-optimization.md

 ### **ProblemVoyage**

-Input of the function `solve_milp` you have to implement.
+Structure storing the data of an optimization problem.
+Input of the function `solve_optimization`.

 <details>
 <summary><b>Detailed description</b></summary>